 In my area, the tomatoes and cucumbers plants are starting to take off and are in desperate need of some additional support.
 After walking the aisles of my local home improvement store I couldn’t make myself pay the $15-30 for a single support.
 Sure they look real pretty but at that price it could take a few seasons to even break even for an inexpensive vegetable like cucumbers.

 For this build I wanted something that was inexpensive and would be strong and hold up for years to come.
 My first thought was cattle panels they are made of 1/4 inch steel.
 You can find them even thicker if you want, but this size was perfect for my needs and is much easier to work with.

 Note: For those observant people out there you may see some similarities between the cucumber/tomato cage and my pea tower…well they are the same thing and in my case I even reused my pea trellis tower to use with my cucumbers when my peas stopped producing.
 So this is a great multi-tasker in the garden.

 First I started with a 4 foot by 8 foot cattle panel which ran me about $6 at Home Depot.

-Given the panel had sharp edges and my largest vehicle is a pretty new minivan with leather seats I planned ahead and started the construction in the Home Depot parking lot.
-Taking a piece of scrap lumber I placed it on the 5th cross section on one side and bent it up until it was perpendicular to the ground then repeated with the other side.
+Given the panel had sharp edges and my largest vehicle is a pretty new minivan with leather seats I planned ahead and started the construction in the Home Depot parking lot (yeah got a couple funny looks) Taking a piece of scrap lumber I brought with me, I placed it on the 5th cross section on one side and bent it up until it was perpendicular to the ground then repeated with the other side.

 The I carefully placed the bent panel into my minivan and brought it home for the remaining construction which pretty much was adding a zip tie in the middle to make a isosceles triangle and then tucked both ends to interweave with the other open side of the tower.